 However, the oversight is relatively restricted, as:

-•the inspectorate’s function in relation to the Victorian Ombudsman is largely limited to the exercise of the Ombudsman’s coercive powers and her compliance with procedural fairness requirements (s 43(5) Victorian Inspectorate Act 2011 (Vic)); and
+•the inspectorate’s function in relation to the ombudsman is largely limited to the exercise of the ombudsman’s coercive powers and her compliance with procedural fairness requirements (s 43(5) Victorian Inspectorate Act 2011 (Vic)); and

-•the committee cannot investigate a matter relating to particular complaints or review any decision to investigate or not investigate, or review any of the Ombudsman’s findings (s 26H).
+•the committee cannot investigate a matter relating to particular complaints or review any decision to investigate or not investigate, or review any of the ombudsman’s findings (s 26H OA Act (Vic)).

-The Freedom of Information Act 1982 (Vic) does not apply to any document held by any person or body that relates to a complaint, enquiry, investigation, recommendation, report or draft report are not subject to release under the Freedom of Information Act 1982 (Vic) (s 29A).
+The Freedom of Information Act 1982 (Vic) does not apply to documents held by any person or body that relates to a complaint, enquiry, investigation, recommendation, report or draft report are not subject to release under the Freedom of Information Act 1982 (Vic) (s 29A).

 The Charter of Human Rights and Responsibilities Act 2006 (Vic) (“Charter Act”) is legislation that protects the human rights of all people in Victoria.
 The Charter Act ensures that when the government makes laws and delivers services, it does so with civil and political rights in mind.
 The Charter Act also places an obligation on public authorities to act in a way that is compatible with the human rights set out in the Charter Act.